LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-benchmarking.md

 Benchmarking is a big part of LumoSQL, to determine if changes are an improvement.
-The trouble is that SQLite and other top databases are not really benchmarked in a realistic and consistent way, despite SQL server benchmarking using tools like TPCC from [tpc.org](https://tpc.org) being an obsessive industry in itself, and many testing tools released with SQLite, Postgresql, MariaDB etc. But in practical terms there is no way of comparing the most-used databases with each other, or even of being sure that the tests that do exist
+The trouble is that SQLite and other top databases are not really benchmarked in a realistic and consistent way, despite SQL server benchmarking using tools like TPC-C from [tpc.org](http://tpc.org) being an obsessive industry in itself, and many testing tools released with SQLite, Postgresql, MariaDB etc. But in practical terms there is no way of comparing the most-used databases with each other, or even of being sure that the tests that do exist